lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Root declarations start from the beginning of the line.
 Each level of nesting adds a step of indentation.

-Public and internal methods shall be sorted in a logical order.
+Sort public and internal methods in a logical order.
 It's always possible to decide on one for methods.
 For example, by remembering the type's lifecycle and methods' calling order.

 **Do**:

 ```swift
 func loadView() {